Accurate Mixed Reality with LPVR-CAD and Varjo XR-3

 Test Scenario LPVR Tracking Lighthouse Tracking

-– Displacement error on horizontal plane (in cm)
+– Approximate displacement error on horizontal plane (in cm)

 Using the same room setup and test scene, the mixed reality accuracy of LPVR-CAD and Lighthouse tracking is similar.
-With both tracking system slight shifts depending on the head movement of 1-2cm can be observed.
+With both tracking systems slight shifts of 1-2cm depending on the head movement can be observed.
 A way to further reduce this residual drift is to use Varjo markers that further align virtual objects with the video feed from the pass-through cameras.
+Good results with LPVR tracking require precise adjustment of the optical target attached to the headset.

-For customers wanting to reduce as much drift as possible, we should recommenced the use of markers and optical tracking.
-There may be different results using XR4 and other variable, which could warrant further testing in the future.
+For customers wanting to reduce as much drift as possible, we recommenced the use of markers and optical tracking.
+There may be different results using Varjo XR-4 and other variations on the tracking environment or displayed content, which could warrant further testing in the future.

 Immersive Driving Assistance with LPVIZ